isomerpages/govtech-stp/_sdf-upgrade/00b-sdf-upgrade-faq.md

 Travellers who have made pre-payment when obtaining approval to enter Singapore will be required to pay the difference from the higher cost of the SDF suite.
 This additional amount will be paid to the SDF at check-in.

-For example: If traveller has already paid $2k to an agency when obtaining approval to enter Singapore, and later decides to book a ‘Standard’ suite at Fairmont Singapore before arrival, the traveller will need to pay the balance of $5.5k to Fairmont Singapore at check-in.
+For example: If traveller has already paid $2k to an agency when obtaining approval to enter Singapore, and later decides to book a ‘Standard’ suite at Fairmont Singapore before arrival, the traveller will need to pay the balance of $5.5k to Fairmont Singapore at check-in (assuming a 14-day SDF stay).

 #### 4. When I made my suite booking, prices were different from what is [currently](https://safetravel.ica.gov.sg/health/shn/sdfupgrade#options) published.
 Which price will I pay?